lesliedevlin/server_count_percentages/README.md

 # Running

-Run python halo_outdated_agents_report.py to generate .csv reports of agents 3.9.5 and older.
-This script assumes that groups immediately below the root group represent business units and generates a report for each of those groups.
+Run python server_count_percentages.py to generate a single .csv report of your organization's agent usage at the time you run the script.
+This script assumes that groups immediately below the root group represent business units and reports on the agent usage as a percentage of total account usage.
+This can be used for estimating billbacks as well as general account usage auditing.

-The agent version number can be changed in the agent_version_lt field in the URL on line 80 of the code.
-This is equivalent to the agent version "less than" filter in the UI.

 # License